k98kurz/tapescript/language_spec.md

 The syntax is simple: `@= name [ values ]` or `@= name int` to set and `@name` to copy the values onto the stack.
 The first setting syntax pushes values onto the stack and then puts them from the stack into the cache.
 The second setting syntax simply pulls values from the stack.
-Variables cannot be used for arguments to ops.
+Variables cannot be used for on-tape arguments to ops, e.g. `OP_MERKLEVAL @root` will not work.

 ## Style